 The reason I like to have the brain dumping and brainstorming for each “category” on a separate paper is that the meals usually are very different from each other and it makes it so much easier to stay organized and schedule them on the second step.

-Use a lettersize paper or an A4 and turn it sideways so you’ll have more room to make the schedule on the second step.
+Use letter or an A4 size paper and turn it sideways so you’ll have more room to make the schedule on the second step.
 Write down the dishes on the left side one under another and leave about 2/3 of the paper on the right side empty, so that you’ll have room to create the schedule for these meals.

 Here’s an example of this page from my meal planner.